Cisco-Talos/clamav-documentation/src/manual/Installing/Installing-from-source-Unix.md

 # Installing ClamAV on Unix / Linux / macOS from Source

 Updated instructions for how to build ClamAV with CMake are coming soon.
-For now, please see the `INSTALL.cmake.md` file located in the source repository.
+For now, please see [the `INSTALL.md` file](https://github.com/Cisco-Talos/clamav/blob/dev/0.104/INSTALL.md) located in the source repository.
+Some basic CMake build instructions also exist [in our Development chapter](../Development/development-builds.md).

 ## Step-by-Step Instructions